slysherz/vscode-comment-box/README.md

 * Add more regression tests.
 * Consider allowing multiple box styles (possibly by passing an argument to the extension).
 * Consider automatically detecting and adjusting against the text indentation.
+* Revisit and improve the way 'fillingToken' is used to fill extra space.

 ## Known Issues